 Section 306 KAGB provides for similar rules with respect to units or shares of investment funds, where the defendant is either the management company or any other person who has taken responsibility for the accuracy of the prospectus.
 Section 165 KAGB lists, in detail, the necessary content of such prospectuses (in the specifically important case of closed-end funds in conjunction with Section 269 KAGB).

-Until July 2005, no disclosure requirements existed with regard to certain non-securitised investments, such as closed-end funds, which were most often structured as a GmbH & Co KG.76 Mainly for tax reasons, these investments were particularly popular among retail investors.
+Until July 2005, no disclosure requirements existed with regard to certain non-securitised investments, such as closed-end funds, which were most often structured as a GmbH & Co KG.74 Mainly for tax reasons, these investments were particularly popular among retail investors.
 As a result, it is not surprising that a lot of case law on prospectus liability involves the liability for these 'grey market' investments.
 In this regard,75 in general, courts tend to issue investor-friendly rulings.
 This has increasingly been the case, with persons held responsible for the issuance of securities or financial instruments, as well as alleviations of the burden of proof of causation and damages.76 The case law also supports the interpretation of the complex prospectus liability rules set out in Section 306 KAGB.77

 Shareholders v.
 Deutsche Telekom AG